Apple Music Converter

 Step 1 Install and Run the Apple Music Converter on PC

-Download and install the free version of Apple Music Converter on your PC in advance.
-Double click to launch Sidify from your desktop and the main interface will show up automatically.
+Download and install Apple Music Converter on your PC in advance.
+Double click to launch the program from your desktop and the main interface will show up automatically.
 Please remember to sign in with your Apple ID by clicking on "Open Apple Music Web Player" button.

 Click settings gear icon to open a new Settings window, in which you can see the whole format list and choose the suitable audio format as you need.
 We'd recommend you choose the output format as MP3 which is the common audio format we used most.